Indoor Positioning With Ultra-Wideband

 Visualization of positioning data on a client (smartphone) and if necessary transmission to the backend.

-If the positioning data should be immediately displayed on a mobile device (smartphone), the infsoft Locator Tags can communicate with the smartphone via Bluetooth or USB interface directly.
-Time of Flight is measured, just like explained above, but the Locator Tag exchanges the data with the device via Bluetooth or USB port.
+If the positioning data should be immediately displayed on a mobile device (smartphone), the infsoft UWB Tags can communicate with the smartphone via Bluetooth or USB interface directly.
+Time of Flight is measured, just like explained above, but the UWB tag exchanges the data with the device via Bluetooth or USB port.
 The data can be sent to the infsoft LocAware platform® from the device, if necessary.

 - Usage of extremely wide frequency bands with a bandwidth of at least 500 MHz